Jurnal Ilmu Peternakan dan Veteriner Tropis (Journal of Tropical Animal and Veterinary Science)

 https://journal.fapetunipa.ac.id/index.php/JIPVET

 <p>Journal Ilmu Peternakan dan Veteriner Tropis - JIPVET (Journal of Tropical Animal and Veterinary Science) is a scientific publication in tropical animal and veterinary sciences.
 JIPVET seeks original research papers and reviews.
 This journal was first published in 2000 as Walabi Journal by the Animal Production Study Program, Faculty of Agriculture, Cenderawasih University.
 In 2006 the name was changed to Journal of Animal Husbandry (JIP), published by the Department of Animal Production and Nutrition and Animal Feed, the Faculty of Animal Science, Fisheries and Marine Sciences (FPPK), Papua State University (UNIPA).
 Later FPPK was split into two faculties, the Faculty of Animal Science (Fapet) and the Faculty of Fisheries and Marine Sciences (FPIK), then in 2018 JIP changed its name to the Journal of Animal and Tropical Veterinary Science (JIPVET).
 JIPVET is published by FAPET University of Papua, and issued twice a year, in March and September. </p> <p>In May 2019, because the old server was inaccessible for 24 hours, the Journal address was changed from http://jurnal.unipa.ac.id/index.php/peterna/index to https://journal.fapetunipa.ac.id.</p> <p>On August 10, 2020 (Vol. 10.
 Issue 1), DOI JIPVET was included in the article.</p> <p> </p> <p> </p> <p> </p>Fakultas Peternakan Universitas Papuaen-USJurnal Ilmu Peternakan dan Veteriner Tropis (Journal of Tropical Animal and Veterinary Science)2620-939X<p><strong>License and Copyright Agreement</strong></p> <p>In submitting the manuscript to the journal, the authors certify that:</p> <ul> <li>They are authorized by their co-authors to enter into these arrangements.</li> <li>The work described has not been formally published before, except in the form of an abstract or as part of a published lecture, review, thesis, or overlay journal.
-Please also carefully read <strong>Jurnal Ilmu Peternakan dan Veteriner Tropis (Journal of Tropical Animal and Veterinary Science)</strong> Posting Your Article Policy at https://journal.fapetunipa.ac.id/index.php/JIPVET/publicationethics</li> <li>That it is not under consideration for publication elsewhere,</li> <li>That its publication has been approved by all the author(s) and by the responsible authorities “tacitly or explicitly“ of the institutes where the work has been carried out.</li> <li>They secure the right to reproduce any material that has already been published or copyrighted elsewhere.</li> <li>They agree to the following license and copyright agreement.</li> </ul> <p><strong>Copyright</strong></p> <p>Authors who publish with <strong>Jurnal Ilmu Peternakan dan Veteriner Tropis (Journal of Tropical Animal and Veterinary Science)</strong> agree to the following terms:</p> <ol start="1"> <li>Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a <a href="https://creativecommons.org/licenses/by-nc-sa/2.0/" target="_blank" rel="noopener">Creative Commons Attribution License (CC BY-NC-SA 4.0)</a> that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.</li> <li>Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgment of its initial publication in this journal.</li> <li>Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.</li> </ol> <p><a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" alt="Creative Commons License" /></a><br />This work is licensed under a <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" rel="license">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</p>Comparison of the quality of beef from Jagalan RPH Production and Non-RPH Production
+Please also carefully read <strong>Jurnal Ilmu Peternakan dan Veteriner Tropis (Journal of Tropical Animal and Veterinary Science)</strong> Posting Your Article Policy at https://journal.fapetunipa.ac.id/index.php/JIPVET/publicationethics</li> <li>That it is not under consideration for publication elsewhere,</li> <li>That its publication has been approved by all the author(s) and by the responsible authorities “tacitly or explicitly“ of the institutes where the work has been carried out.</li> <li>They secure the right to reproduce any material that has already been published or copyrighted elsewhere.</li> <li>They agree to the following license and copyright agreement.</li> </ul> <p><strong>Copyright</strong></p> <p>Authors who publish with <strong>Jurnal Ilmu Peternakan dan Veteriner Tropis (Journal of Tropical Animal and Veterinary Science)</strong> agree to the following terms:</p> <ol start="1"> <li>Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a <a href="https://creativecommons.org/licenses/by-nc-sa/2.0/" target="_blank" rel="noopener">Creative Commons Attribution License (CC BY-NC-SA 4.0)</a> that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.</li> <li>Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgment of its initial publication in this journal.</li> <li>Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.</li> </ol> <p><a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" alt="Creative Commons License" /></a><br />This work is licensed under a <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" rel="license">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</p>The development of bali cattle reproductive research in Indonesia: Systematic literature review

 http://creativecommons.org/licenses/by-nc-sa/4.0